Diego-Equis-Nunes/cse15l-lab-reports/lab report 5.md

 # Researching Commands Once Again

-The command `find` is used to list files and directories in the directory path that is taken as an argument.
+The command `less` is used to alter terminal display and interation by causing the terminal to show the first screen of lines that would be (Week 4 for Reference.).
 This document will be exploring examples of different command line options for the `find` command to achieve different results.
 The folder `written_2/` will be searched through using the various `find` commands present.

 ## less